Lori Loughlin ‘Broke Down’ Upon Hearing How Many Years She Could Be Spending In Prison

 As the college admissions case has continued to pan out and the outlook has become increasingly grim for Lori Loughlin, the actress has publicly appeared fairly undaunted.
-Her and her designer husband Mossimo Giannulli recently pleaded not guilty to the charges they are facing in the scandal.
+She and her designer husband Mossimo Giannulli recently pleaded not guilty to the charges they are facing in the scandal.
 Loughlin has been accused of agreeing to pay thousands of dollars to secure her daughters, Olivia Jade and Isabella, a spot at the University of Southern California.
 She also reportedly tried to present her daughters as crew recruits, despite the fact that neither girl was a rower.
 She has maintained her innocence thus far, but as the pressure continues to mount, she is starting to feel the heat, according to Fox News.

 Loughlin is currently facing charges not only for money laundering but for conspiracy to commit fraud.
 If she is found guilty on all fronts, she could be facing a maximum of 40 years behind bars.
 At 54-years-old, this would mean she would likely spend the rest of her life in prison if convicted.